mscarey/AuthoritySpoke/docs/guides/create_holding_data.rst

   >>> to_select = "in accordance with this title, in|original works of authorship|fixed"
   >>> oracle.holdings[0].enactments[0].select(to_select)

-And we can use the :meth:`~legislice.enactments.Enactment.selected_text` method to verify that the Enactment's selected text has changed.
+And we can use the :meth:`~legislice.enactments.BaseEnactment.selected_text` method to verify that the Enactment's selected text has changed.

   >>> oracle.holdings[0].enactments[0].selected_text()